LLNL/HPC-Tutorials/mpi/what_is_mpi.md

 ## Reasons for Using MPI

-- **Standardization** - MPI is the only message passing library that can be considered a standard.
+- **Standardization** - MPI is the only message passing library that can be considered "standard" for HPC.
 It is supported on virtually all HPC platforms.
-Practically, it has replaced all previous message passing libraries.
-- **Portability** - There is little or no need to modify your source code when you port your application to a different platform that supports (and is compliant with) the MPI standard.
+- **Portability** - There should be little or no need to modify your source code when you port your application to a different platform that supports (and is compliant with) the MPI standard.
-- **Performance Opportunities** - Vendor implementations should be able to exploit native hardware features to optimize performance.
-Any implementation is free to develop optimized algorithms.
+- **Performance Opportunities** - Vendor implementations should be able to exploit native hardware features to optimize performance for venodr-specific hardware, such as interconnects, RMA, etc. Any implementation is free to develop optimized algorithms.
-- **Functionality** - There are over 430 routines defined in MPI-3, which includes the majority of those in MPI-2 and MPI-1.
+- **Functionality** - There are over 430 routines defined in MPI-4.
     - NOTE: Most MPI programs can be written using a dozen or less routines
 - **Availability** - A variety of implementations are available, both vendor and public domain.